YiCave/Bitcoin_HMM/README.md

     ```
       📌 Append BIC and AIC score to an array
       📌 Identify the model(distinct number of states)that have lowest relative score
-      📌 Visualise Silhouette score to identify how well data fits their cluster
+      📌 Visualise Silhouette score to identify how well the data fits the cluster
     ```
   - Regime Classification and Distribution Plots
     ```